Language acquisition: Sensitive period

 Assuming that children are exposed to language during the critical period, acquiring language is almost never missed by cognitively normal children.
 Humans are so well-prepared to learn language that it becomes almost impossible not to.
 Researchers are unable to experimentally test the effects of the sensitive period of development on language acquisition, because it would be unethical to deprive children of language until this period is over.
 However, case studies on abused, language-deprived children show that they exhibit extreme limitations in language skills, even after instruction.

 At a very young age, children can distinguish different sounds but cannot yet produce them.
 During infancy, children begin to babble.
 Deaf babies babble in the same patterns as hearing babies do, showing that babbling is not a result of babies simply imitating certain sounds, but is actually a natural part of the process of language development.
 Deaf babies do, however, often babble less than hearing babies, and they begin to babble later on in infancy—at approximately 11 months as compared to approximately 6 months for hearing babies.

 Prelinguistic language abilities that are crucial for language acquisition have been seen even earlier than infancy.
 There have been many different studies examining different modes of language acquisition prior to birth.
 The study of language acquisition in fetuses began in the late 1980s when several researchers independently discovered that very young infants could discriminate their native language from other languages.
 In Mehler et al. (1988), infants underwent discrimination tests, and it was shown that infants as young as 4 days old could discriminate utterances in their native language from those in an unfamiliar language, but could not discriminate between two languages when neither was native to them.
 These results suggest that there are mechanisms for fetal auditory learning, and other researchers have found further behavioral evidence to support this notion.
-Fetus auditory learning through environmental habituation has been seen in a variety of different modes, such as fetus learning of familiar melodies (Hepper, 1988), story fragments (DeCasper & Spence, 1986), recognition of mother's voice (Kisilevsky, 2003), and other studies showing evidence of fetal adaptation to native linguistic environments (Moon, Cooper & Fifer, 1993).
+Fetus auditory learning through environmental habituation has been seen in a variety of different modes, such as fetus learning of familiar melodies, story fragments (DeCasper & Spence, 1986), recognition of mother's voice, and other studies showing evidence of fetal adaptation to native linguistic environments.